VACLab/BiasAnalyzerWidget/README.md

 * fetch_data_all.ipynb - This is a utility notebook that read each yaml file in a given directory, including subdirectories, gets the data for that file, and outputs the json data to a given output directory. "source_dir" is the path to the read directory. "destination_dir" is the path to the write directory.

 ## Usage:
-1. Setup a python environment and install BiasAnalyzer
+1. Setup a python environment and install BiasAnalyzerCore
-2. Clone or fork CohortWidget
+2. Clone or fork BiasAnalyzerWidget

 If using the database:

-3. Initializes an instance of the BiasAnalyzer, and connect it to a database storing EHR data standardized to the Observational Medical Outcomes Partnership (OMOP) Common Data Model (CDM).
+3. Initializes an instance of the BiasAnalyzerCore, and connect it to a database storing EHR data standardized to the Observational Medical Outcomes Partnership (OMOP) Common Data Model (CDM).
-4. Request one or two cohorts from BiasAnalyzer by providing it the cohort definition in declarative YAML format.
+4. Request one or two cohorts from BiasAnalyzerCore by providing it the cohort definition in declarative YAML format.
-5. Pass the cohort(s) to CohortWidget for visualization.
+5. Pass the cohort(s) to BiasAnalyzerWidget for visualization.

 If using the json files:

-3. Read the json files and pass the json objects to CohortWidget for visualization.
+3. Read the json files and pass the json objects to BiasAnalyzerWidget for visualization.